fivetran/dbt_app_reporting/README.md

 ### Step 3: Configure Database and Schema Variables
 By default, this package looks for your app platform data in your target database.
 If this is not where your app platform data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).

-By default, this package also looks for your connector data in specific schemas (`itunes_connect` and `google_play` for Apple App Store and Google Play, respectively).
-If your data is stored in a different schema, add the relevant `<connector>_schema` variables to your `dbt_project.yml` file (see below).
+By default, this package also looks for your connection data in specific schemas (`itunes_connect` and `google_play` for Apple App Store and Google Play, respectively).
+If your data is stored in a different schema, add the relevant `<connection>_schema` variables to your `dbt_project.yml` file (see below).

 ```yml
 vars: